The holiday hot list: Where to travel in April

 Average temperature in April: 20°C

-Rome springs into life in April, and offers travellers the perfect mild temperatures required to explore its attraction-packed city – think the Spanish Steps, Colosseum, Trevi Fountain and Pantheon – without the summer crowds.
-This month also coincides with the elongated Easter celebrations, and as the city is predominantly Catholic, many travellers will be able to witness religious processions, experience unique traditions, and indulge in delectable seasonal treats.
+Rome springs into life in April, and offers travellers the perfect mild temperatures required to explore this attraction-packed city – think the Spanish Steps, Colosseum, Trevi Fountain and Pantheon – without the summer crowds.
+This month will also see the elongated Easter celebrations, and as the city is predominantly Catholic, travellers will be able to witness religious processions, experience unique traditions, and indulge in delectable seasonal treats.
 A trip to the Vatican – the city-state that’s also the headquarters of the Roman Catholic Church and home to the Pope – is a must.

 Sri Lanka